 Plan a walking route in the area surrounding your school that will take about 20-30 minutes to complete, and is practical and accessible with a group of pupils.
-If going for a walk outside of school isn't possible, adapt this lesson by confining it to the school grounds, or encourage pupils to think about a walk they have been on recently.
+If going out for a walk isn't possible, adapt this lesson by going for a walk around the school grounds, or encourage pupils to think about a walk they have been on recently.